spaghetticode/vcr_cable/README.md

 bundle exec rails generate vcr_cable
 ```

 Update config/vcr_cable.yml with your custom settings, if necessary.
-Done
+Now all
+external requests will hit the remote servers only one time, and the application
+will subsequently use the recorded data.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add your feature tests to the rspec/cucumber test suite
+4. Commit your changes (`git commit -am 'Added some feature'`)
+5. Push to the branch (`git push origin my-new-feature`)
+6. Create new Pull Request